i2p/i2p.i2p/installer/resources/checklist.md

   - OSX launcher maintainer
   - website files maintainer

-4. Update Trac:
+4. Update Gitlab:
   - Add milestone and version dates
   - Increment milestone and version defaults

-5. Wait for a few update hosts to be ready
+5. Wait for the update hosts to be ready

 6. Tell news hosts to flip the switch